dylanreed/dylan.blog/_posts/2007-04-01-fun-in-the-kitchen.markdown

     when the cooking starts. \n\nThanks again :) and have fun on dive trips! read some of your diving blogs too... cheers!"
 ---

-<p>I sent Cooking Mama back today, or I will tomorrow, and I had a fun last couple of hours playing on it.
-I discovered some parts of the game that more then made up for a lot of the problems I mentioned in my earlier posts.</p>
+I sent Cooking Mama back today, or I will tomorrow, and I had a fun last couple of hours playing on it.
+I discovered some parts of the game that more then made up for a lot of the problems I mentioned in my earlier posts.

-<p>I discovered the Cookoff section that allows you to compete against your cooking friends to win stuff for your kitchen.
+I discovered the Cookoff section that allows you to compete against your cooking friends to win stuff for your kitchen.
 I found that to be quite fun as well as adding to the addiction.
-I also was able to compensate for th control issues that I found annoying, I am now able to cook like a bad ass.</p>
+I also was able to compensate for th control issues that I found annoying, I am now able to cook like a bad ass.